ABOUT

 ARCHITECTURE'S NOW, NEAR & NEXT

-Join The World Around at the Guggenheim Museum in NYC to meet the now, near and next of architecture.
+The World Around Summit 2023 took place at the Guggenheim Museum in NYC to meet the now, near and next of architecture.
 Our all-day convening will be packed with inspiring, engaging people and filled with mind-expanding conversations from some of the world’s leading practitioners in design, art, film and architecture.
 Watch in person as we will hear from award-winning designers as well as new works and ideas from emerging voices. people sharing new ways of thinking and practicing.
 We will traversing the planet, from rural initiatives in Jordan and Nigeria, to scientists rescuing coral reefs in Australia, material ecologies in Mexico, and community-driven pre-colonial building techniques in Colombia.
 DOWNLOAD THE SCHEDULE HERE

 If you cannot join us in person, REGISTER TO WATCH FREE ONLINE! where will releasing presentation footage from the Summit in the weeks after the event.